-Note: The M-1 visa can only be issued up to 120 days ahead of the start date for a course of study.
+The M-1 visa can only be issued up to 365 days ahead of the start date for a course of study.
+It used to be a period of 120 days, but in February 2023 the State Department extended it.
 You will only be able to enter the United States within 30 days of this start date.

 You don’t have to navigate the M-1 student visa process alone.
 Boundless + RapidVisa can complete your M-1 application, help you prepare for your visa interview, and answer any student visa questions you may have along the way.
 Learn more about what we do to help.